 Dying without life insurance is a serious matter.
 Think about what will your family do when faced with that situation.
 They are not only crying about losing a loved one but thinking where in heaven’s name will they come up with the money for the funeral.

 Funeral services are expensive.
-The National Funeral Directors Association estimates the average cost of a funeral today with viewing and burial is $8,755.
+The National Funeral Directors Association computed the average cost of a funeral today with viewing and burial is $8,755.
 While funeral with viewing and cremation is expected to be $6,260.
-If you have no cash resources, paying for a funeral can put your family into crisis.
+If you have no cash to pay for a funeral you are putting your family into crisis.

 If you become responsible for making funeral arrangement for your loved one without life insurance or burial insurance policy, and you have little means to pay for a funeral, you need to seek ways to come up with the money to pay the funeral cost.
 There are significant ways you can pay for the funeral without life insurance.
 We will explore your options in this article.